patrickisgreat/gabler-youngston/src/pages/project/project-test-work.md

 projecttagline: 'Marietta, GA'
 projectimage: /img/atl_united1.jpg
 projectcategory: Corporate
-projectscope: Corporate
+projectscope: Commercial Interiors
+date: 2020-01-27T15:42:04.729Z
 sortdescription: Test description
-date: 2020-01-27T15:42:04.729Z
 descriptionblockone:
   - description: >-
       Each area of the facility, from the gym and locker room to the lobby and